Emergency Pediatric Care

 Coatesville, PA 19320

 Your course registration fee will include the cost of both the on-line and classroom program.
-The cost for this program is $150.00 and is worth (14.5 ceu’s for PA DOH) (16 ceu’s for CECBEMS(NREMT)).
+The program is worth (14.5 ceu’s for PA DOH) (16 ceu’s for CECBEMS(NREMT)).

 NAEMT’s Emergency Pediatric Care (EPC) course focuses on the care of sick and injured children, addressing a full spectrum of emergency illnesses, injuries and scenarios that an EMS practitioner might encounter.
 EPC is different from any other EMS continuing education course in that it provides an in-depth understanding of the pathophysiology of the most common pediatric emergency issues, and stresses critical thinking skills to help practitioners make the best decisions for their patients.